carloVentrella/GridImageAnimation/README.md

-You can read also the article on my personal blog (italian) : XXX
+You can read also the article on my personal blog (italian) : http://www.ketek.it/demo/gridImageAnimation/demo.html